 This article includes discussion of activity-related headache, exertional headache, and benign exertional headache.
 The foregoing terms may include synonyms, similar disorders, variations in usage, and abbreviations.

 Activity-related headache can be provoked by Valsalva maneuvers (“cough headache”), prolonged exercise (“exercise headache”), sexual excitation (“sexual headache”), and ischemic cardiomyopathy (“cardiac cephalgia”).
 These entities are a challenging diagnostic problem as they can be primary or secondary, and their etiologies differ depending on the headache type.
-In this article, the author updates this topic, including the new diagnostic criteria that emphasize that cough headache is different from both exertional and orgasmic headache, which share many common points, and that cardiac cephalgia is not uncommon at rest.
+In this article, the author updates this topic, including the revised diagnostic criteria that emphasize that cough headache is different from both exertional and orgasmic headache, which share many common points, and that cardiac cephalgia is not uncommon at rest.
 New etiologies for secondary exertional headaches, such as reversible vasoconstriction of vertebral artery aneurysms, are added.

 Historical note and terminology

 In 1932, Tinel presented several patients with intermittent, paroxysmal headaches following exertion and maneuvers that increased the intrathoracic pressure (Tinel 1932).
 Later, Symonds called the disorder "cough headache" and demonstrated that it may be a benign syndrome without demonstrable cause (Symonds 1956).
 Jokl described “migraine” that occurred after exercise (Jokl 1965).
 The first large published series on exertional headache or head pain related to exertion came from the Mayo Clinic (Rooke 1968).